 One can go on around Tuscany for more than a month without getting tired.
 But, as we know most people won’t have that much free time, we suggest to spare at least a week to 10 days.
 Within this period of time, you will be able to easily visit the cities in Tuscany we will mention in here.

-The capital of Tuscany as well as the largest city, Florence was once home to one of the most powerful families in the world, the Medici.
+Florence is surely one of the best places to visit in Tuscany.
+It’s the capital of Tuscany as well as its largest city.
+Florence was once home to one of the most powerful families in the world, the Medici.
 It was also here where the main philosophers, artists and writers of humanity, such as Dante Alighieri, Michelangelo, Leonardo da Vinci and more, lived.
 If art of Tuscany is something that interests you, here is your place.

 Florence is the birth of the Italian Renaissance and probably one of the most beautiful cities in the world.
 Honestly, there are so many monuments, palaces, streets and museums to visit that one week wouldn’t probably be enough.
 If you are short on days, take at least a couple of full days to your visit to this remarkable town.

 A good tip to know the main sightseeing of Florence in short time is to attend the Free Walking Tour.
 But surely, here it will be one of the best places to stay in Tuscany.

 Our last visit to Florence coincided with the Critical Mass, the largest cycling event of Europe.
 It was happening for the first time in Florence.We spent 5 hours cycling through the centre and outskirts of town with a group of more than a thousand cyclists from all over the world.
 We say more about this experience in the video!